latsouckfaye/faye-paul.github.io/_pages/about.md

 Hi👋, Paul there!

-- I am Data Engineer / Analyst.
+- I am a Data Engineer / Analyst.

-- 🔭 Passionate by Data Analysis and Web development, I enjoy programming and automating routine tasks on web interfaces.
+- 🔭 As a Data passionate, I enjoy automating and deploying web applications for Data Analysis.​

-- 👨🏻‍💻 Last three (03) years, I have worked on spatial analysis of seafloor data as part of my doctoral thesis.
-I have built Machine Learning based tools to automate seafloor geomorphologic mapping.
+- 👨🏻‍💻 Last 3 years, I have worked on spatial analysis of seafloor data.
+I have built a Machine Learning based Methodology to automate seafloor geomorphologic mapping and provide statistical tools for reproducibility.

 - ❤️ I also like to draw, write short narrative texts/poems, read, go for a run, travel to meet people and discover new places.